justinlouau/Toast-Counter/README.md

 # Toast Counter

-Learning Mobile Development using Android and Java development
+Learning Mobile Development for Android with Java